gmuecke/boutique-de-jus/perftest-gatling/exercise-3/README.md

 Criterias
 ---------------
 Can you provide us with the following information:
-- Can we handle a total distribution of 100k user/h, where we have a success rate (submitted orders) of 10%?
+- Can we handle a total of 100k user/h, where we have a conversion rate (submitted orders) of 10%?
-- Can we achieve a turnover rate of 500k$/day (15Mio$/month)?
 - Can we achieve an overall response time per page of 1.5s - 4s?
+- Can you give us any recommendations regarding capacity?
+And why?

 Design
 ---------------
-Model your new/existing test-scenarios by thinking of:
-- How can we test for this business criterias?
-- TODO

-Maybe you wanna document them somewhere ;)
+Model a load profile that supports testing our business requirements.

 Install (Setup)
 ---------------
-Already done in excercise 1
+Already done in exercise 1

 Script
 ---------------
-- Reuse one scenario from exercise 2 (or use the ones provided)
+- Reuse your scenarios from exercise 2 (or use the ones provided)
 - Inject load
-    - Closed loop (numbers of users, using "during")
-    - Open loop (constant rate)

 Execute and Monitor
 ---------------
-TODO
+- Run the scenarios and monitor the application with VisualVM

 Analyze
 ---------------
-Analyze the test results in the team and come to a conclusion what the facts are.
+Analyze the test results in the team and gather your toughts what's happening here.

 Report
 ---------------